lmcad-unicamp/CLAP/docs/source/groups.rst

 The :doc:`shared groups section <shared_groups>` describes the groups distributed with the CLAP and the :doc:`tutorials section <tutorials>` describes how to implement a new group and other tips.

 ====================================
-Working with groups
+Working Groups in CLAP
 ====================================

 By default CLAP groups are stored in the ``~/.clap/groups/`` directory.
-An example directory tree, starting from ``~/.clap/groups/`` directory is shown bellow:
+An example directory tree, starting from ``~/.clap/groups/`` directory is shown below:

 ::